 ICCS is well known for its excellent line up of keynote speakers.
-This page will be frequently updated with new names, lecture titles and abstracts.
+This page will be updated with the lecture titles and abstracts.

 Albert-László Barabási, Northeastern University, USA